The Bank Service Company Examination Coordination Act, Explained

 Limitations of Current Law

-Currently, the Bank Service Company Act, or BSCA, authorizes federal regulators to examine TSPs, but is silent about the authority and role of state regulators.
-However, many states have laws allowing state bank regulators to examine TSPs.
+Currently, the Bank Service Company Act, or BSCA, authorizes federal regulators to examine TSPs but is silent about the authority and role of state regulators.
+Similarly, many state regulators examine TSPs (under the authority of their state laws) to ensure they do not pose undue risks to the state-chartered banking system, which accounts for 79 percent of the nation’s banks.

 State Regulators’ Position

-State regulators strongly support the Bank Service Company Examination Coordination Act.
+State regulators strongly support the enactment of the Bank Service Company Examination Coordination Act.
 The bill is commonsense, bipartisan legislation that makes state and federal supervision more efficient and more effective.

 Subscribe to CSBS